An Ensemble Learning Framework for Model Fitting and Evaluation in Inverse Linear Optimization: Generalized inverse linear optimization with an ensemble of decisions

 \citet{ref:esfahani_oo15} study distributionally robust inverse convex optimization problem, which can specialize to absolute duality gap inverse linear optimization with a normalization constraint.
 Their formulation decomposes to a finite set of conic optimization problems after polyhedral decomposition.
 While their approach specializes to ours in the non-robust case, we further analyze several other special cases that yield efficient solution methods (e.g.,~Propositions~\ref{propn:gioa_optimal} and~\ref{propn:gioa_infeas_sol}, and Corollary~\ref{cor:gioa_infeas_sol_mp}).

-\citet{ref:aswani_arxiv15} propose a decision space inverse convex optimization model that satisfies a statistical consistency property, which holds under several identifiability conditions that assume the data set of decisions are noisy perturbations of optimal solutions to different forward problems.
-However, these assumptions may not hold in general, e.g., if they arrive from an ensemble of independent prediction models as in our application.
-We provide a counterexample in~\ref{sec:ec_inverse_saa}.
+\citet{ref:aswani_arxiv15} propose a decision space inverse convex optimization model that satisfies a statistical consistency property given several identifiability conditions that assume the data set of decisions are noisy perturbations of optimal solutions to different forward problems.
+However, these assumptions may not hold in general, e.g., if they arrive from an ensemble of independent prediction models as in our application (see~\ref{sec:ec_inverse_saa} for details).
 Furthermore, our solution method reformulates $\GIOd{\dataset}$ to $m$ convex problems.
 In contrast,~\citet{ref:aswani_arxiv15} enumeratively solve the inverse problem using fixed $\bc$ from a quantized subset of $\set{C}$.
-They state that their algorithm is practical only when the parameter space $\set{C}$ is modest (i.e., at most four or five parameters).
-However, we assume $\set{C} = \field{R}^n$ and our methods are insensitive to $n$.
+They state that their algorithm is practical only when the parameter space $\set{C}$ is modest (i.e., at most four or five parameters). \comm{ However for $\GIOd{\dataset}$, we assume $\set{C} = \field{R}^n$ and our algorithm for $\GIOd{\dataset}$ is insensitive to $n$. }

 Finally, we remark that the relative duality gap variant has not been studied in inverse convex optimization.
 It has been studied in inverse linear optimization but only when given a single feasible decision~\citep{ref:chan_gof_16}.
 Our case study in Section~\ref{sec:imrt} demonstrates the value of $\GIOr{\dataset}$.